 Over the past two decades, dental implants have quickly become the gold standard of tooth replacement.
 Why?
 Because they are the only treatment that can restore an entire tooth from root to crown, creating something that is the next best thing to nature.
-Today at South Ridge Dental, patients with incomplete smiles can benefit from this state-of-the-art treatment, no matter how many teeth they might be missing.
-To learn more about implants and how they can help you reclaim both your bite and your confidence for decades to come, contact us today.
+Today at South Ridge Dental, dentistry patients with incomplete smiles can benefit from this state-of-the-art treatment, no matter how many teeth they might be missing.
+To learn more about dental implants from our Lincoln, NE dentist and find out how they can help you reclaim both your bite and your confidence for decades to come, contact us today.

 In order for a patient to get dental implants, the new tooth roots must be surgically placed into the jawbone.
 To ensure that our patients only receive the highest quality care, we have partnered with a network of local oral surgeons and periodontists to perform this part of the procedure.
 Each one has been hand-selected by our dentists based on their extensive experience and skill.
 After a patient has healed from placement, they’ll return to South Ridge Dental to receive their new permanent restorations.